ActianCorp/integration-platform-docs/docs/integration-manager/quickstart-install.md

 2. Locate the downloaded rpm file (`integration-manager-3.x.x.noarch.rpm`).
 3. Switch to root user: `sudo su`
 4. The libnsl library required by DataConnect was removed from the base install of RedHat starting with RedHat 8.1.
 If you are running a version of RedHat or Amazon Linux that does not include the libnsl library, run the following command: `yum install libnsl`.
+5. Ensure that you have GTK Version 3 installed.
+To check your GTK version, run the command `yum info gtk3`.
+If you do not have GTK installed or your GTK version is below version 3, run the command `yum install gtk3`.
-5. Install rpm with yum: `yum install integration-manager-3.x.x.noarch.rpm`
+6. Install rpm with yum: `yum install integration-manager-3.x.x.noarch.rpm`
-6. Confirm the installation path (default: `/opt/actian/integration-manager`).
+7. Confirm the installation path (default: `/opt/actian/integration-manager`).
-7. Confirm the shared data path (default: `/etc/opt/actian/integration-manager`).
+8. Confirm the shared data path (default: `/etc/opt/actian/integration-manager`).
-8. Installation should take less than a minute.
+9. Installation should take less than a minute.

 ### Configuration/Reconfiguration